 (Video by Rich Klindworth)

 March 20, 2017

+The installation of Dr. Cecil Staton as East Carolina University chancellor on March 24 will feature a world-premiere performance of a composition written for the ceremony by an ECU music student.
 Sophomore Christopher Short was chosen in a commissioning competition among ECU student composers to write a piece to be performed by the ECU Chamber Singers at the installation.
 He adapted the lyrics from a poem by John Masefield, late British poet laureate, chosen by Staton.